Date pudding is flourless, eggless, gluten-free and possibly dairy-free dessert that is healthy, delicious and made in a snap.

 At the age of 82, he created an Instagram account to follow all my culinary creations and cheered for me with every post.

-On my last call with my late dad, just three days before he departed our world, he was apparently queasy as I don’t write much about Middle East sweets.
+On my last call with my late dad, just three days before he departed our world, he was apparently queasy as I don’t write much about Egyptian food heritage.

-I started with the Dates Pudding as I received a gift box packed with prime delicious Saudi dates.
+I started with the Date Pudding as I received a gift box packed with prime delicious Saudi dates.

 I was short on flour and had no eggs to bake a date sticky pudding, so I surfed the web hoping to find a flourless, eggless alternative.

-This recipe of Dates Pudding was freshly released by Mrs. Manal Alalem, the Middle Eastern iconic food figure.
-The recipe popped before my tired eyes and promptly caught my attention.
+This recipe of Date Pudding was freshly released by Mrs. Manal Alalem, the iconic Middle Eastern food figure.
+The recipe popped up before my tired eyes and promptly caught my attention.

 Mrs. Alalem is the Julia Child of the Middle East, whom I personally always turn to for inspiration.